Is Montego Bay safe for first-time travelers?

-It is time to dispel the drama that’s kicked up that may have been carried over from Kingston or a one of the neighboring islands.
+I have traveled to this part of the island countless times and would like to dispel some of the drama that may have been carried over from Kingston or even one of the neighboring Caribbean islands with a bad reputation.

 It’s part of the Saint James parish, which is bordered by the other Jamaican parishes that are Hanover, Westmoreland, Saint Elizabeth and Trelawny.

 The closest major town to Montego Bay is Falmouth, which is around 40km away.
-Montego Bay is roughly 80km from Negril, and around 100km from Ocho Rios.
+Then when comparing with other top Jamaican resorts, Montego Bay is roughly 80km from Negril, and around 100km from Ocho Rios.

 Is it Safe to Travel to Montego Bay?

-As long as you keep all of your belongings on your person and don’t flash expensive items, the holiday won’t have any hiccups.
+As long as you keep all of your belongings on your person and don’t flash expensive items, your visit here shouldn’t have any hiccups.

 Safety Facts about Jamaica